Gut Health and Hormone Imbalance

 What is Leaky Gut?

-Also known as intestinal permeability.
+It is known as intestinal permeability.
+It is a more hidden condition but it affects millions of people and is responsible for a long list of health complications.
 It is when the tight junctions of the small intestine wall have become loose allowing bacteria, viruses, antigens, toxins, immune complexes and/or large food particles to leak into the bloodstream.
 Chronic stress, slow metabolism, alcohol abuse and frequent antibiotic/NSAID use are common culprits.
 Funny enough, what usually is a byproduct of leaky gut tends to cause it or make it worse as well.
 These are things like parasites, pathogenic bacteria, SIBO, dysbiosis, food allergies/sensitivities, intestinal inflammation, low stomach acid, maldigestion/malabsorption, blood sugar issues, little enzyme production etc.

 The mucosal barrier also contains a chemical layer that produces secretory IgA to protect us against foreign invaders.
 This is more commonly known as your gut immunity.
 This is why leaky gut comes with a compromised immune system along with poor absorption of vital nutrients.

-We help our clients boost secretory IgA, tighten their intestinal lining, restore metabolic function and increase stomach acid levels.
-Four key components to a strong healthy gut.
+We help our clients boost or calm secretory IgA, tighten their intestinal lining, restore metabolic function and increase stomach acid levels.
+These are four key components to a strong healthy gut and terrain.